What is the gut-brain axis?

 Psychobiotics—the mind-gut connection

-A psychobiotic is anything that works with the gut to affect the mind, improve mood, or reduce levels of depression or anxiety.
+A psychobiotic is anything that works with the gut to affect the mind, improve mood, or support good mental health.
 More concretely, this is usually some combination of both pre- and probiotics that are designed to work in unison to nurture a healthy gut microbiome.
 This can then have a positive impact on mental health and mood.

 It’s possible to get the requisite combination of pre- and probiotics from a balanced diet, but recently, specific psychobiotic supplements aimed at the gut-brain axis have started to come to market.